MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-get-started-portal.md

 Follow these steps to create a SQL database containing the Adventure Works LT sample data.

-1. Click the **New** button found on the upper left-hand corner of the Azure portal.
+1. Click the **New** button found on the upper left-hand corner of the Azure portal preview.

 2. Select **Databases** from the **New** page, and select **SQL Database** from the **Databases** page.